JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 Another significant change to viability since the original assessment has been Lendlease's recent [decision](https://www.constructionenquirer.com/2018/01/17/lendlease-launches-1-5bn-build-to-rent-partnership/) to let rather than sell homes in the later phases of the scheme.

-In terms of policy, Monday's planning committee should take account of Policy 3.12 of the Mayor's [London Plan](https://www.london.gov.uk/sites/default/files/the_london_plan_2016_jan_2017_fix.pdf), which says that _"The maximum reasonable amount of affordable housing should be sought .. having regard to .. individual circumstances including development viability, {and} the availability of public subsidy._"
+In terms of policy, Monday's planning committee should take account of Policy 3.12 of the Mayor's [London Plan](https://www.london.gov.uk/sites/default/files/the_london_plan_malp_final_for_web_0606_0.pdf), which says that _"The maximum reasonable amount of affordable housing should be sought .. having regard to .. individual circumstances including development viability, {and} the availability of public subsidy._"

-requirement that  requires both that affordable housing is maximised and there is no net loss of affordable housing on estate regenerations.